authorjapps/spring-boot-integration-test/README.md

   </plugin>
 ```

-+ Please observe the Suite-Test class `<include>integrationtests.IntegrationTestSuite.java</include>` which i spointing
++ Please look at the the Suite-Test class `<include>integrationtests.IntegrationTestSuite.java</include>` which is pointing
-to the root of the tests in the resources folder `resource/integration_tests`
+to the root of the tests in the test-resources folder `resource/integration_tests`

 i.e. as below-
 ```